meteor/meteor/content/collections.md

 Todos = new Mongo.Collection('Todos');
 ```

 You are creating a collection within MongoDB, and an interface to that collection to be used on the server.
-It's a fairly straightforward layer on top of the underlying Node MongoDB driver, but with a synchronous (fibers-based) API:
+It's a fairly straightforward layer on top of the underlying Node MongoDB driver, but with a synchronous API:

 ```js
 // This line won't complete until the insert is done